kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

 ## The power of Chain Rule for backpropagation

-For all who kept on reading until now (congratualations!!), we close to arrive the backward pass of the BatchNorm-Layer.
+For all who kept on reading until now (congratualations!!), we are close to arrive at the backward pass of the BatchNorm-Layer.
 To fully understand the channeling of the gradient backwards through the BatchNorm-Layer you should have some basic understanding of what the [Chain rule](https://en.wikipedia.org/wiki/Chain_rule) is.
 As a little refresh follows one figure that examplifies the use of chain rule for the backward pass in computational graphs.

 <div class="fig figcenter fighighlight">